West Lycian Way One Week

 Distance: 16 km / 10 miles

-After breakfast, we depart from Faralya and begin our hike towards Alınca via Kabak.
-Since the walk between Faralya and Kabak is relatively short, bringing only enough water with you may be sufficient.
-This part will take around 2-3 hours.
-In Kabak, you can replenish your water supplies from local markets and continue on the trail.
-The distance between Kabak and Alınca will take approximately 3-4 hours.
+After breakfast, you leave Faralya and begin your hike toward Alınca via Kabak.
+The section between Faralya and Kabak is relatively short, so carrying a small amount of water will be sufficient.
+This part takes about 2–3 hours.
+In Kabak, you can refill your water supplies from local markets before continuing on the trail.
+The stretch between Kabak and Alınca takes approximately 3–4 hours to complete.

 ![]() |